Creating a Solo Trip Playlist Should Be a Part of Your Trip Planning

 Why Should I Listen to Sad Songs During My Solo Trip?

-First, you want songs on your playlist that make you feel “emo” or very emotional and melancholy.
+First, you want songs for solo travel that make you very emotional and melancholy.
 These songs are necessary for a solo trip because you encounter heavy emotions when you travel alone.

 When I have gone on solo hiking trips, memories I thought I suppressed usually resurface.
-Instead of keeping them in, I let them out through music.
+Instead of keeping them in, I let them out by listening to my travel playlist.
 Sad music is a way I cope with those memories and unwanted emotions.

 Noah’s take: Opt for something else if your sad music only amplifies and intensifies your sad emotions.
 However, you will feel more at peace if you allow yourself a safe space to explore sad feelings.

-The Best Songs for a Healthy ‘Emo’ Moment
+The Best Songs for a Healthy Sad Moment

-• Track 10 – Charli XCX: This song is not “emo” in the sense of production.
+- Track 10 – Charli XCX: This song is not “sad” in the sense of production.
 The production is insane.
 However, the first verse starts with, “Every time you get too close, I want to run away.”
 This song is perfect for someone who wants to explore the topic of self-sabotage while dancing simultaneously.

-• Torn – Natalie Imbruglia: A stable of 2000s pop.
+- Torn – Natalie Imbruglia: A stable of 2000s pop.
 This sad but infectious track is great for a rainy day when you are in your feels.
+A perfect song to add to your travel playlist.

 Why Should I Listen to Reflective Songs During My Solo Trip?